Matrix metalloproteinase: Activation

 All MMPs are synthesized in the latent form (Zymogen).
 They are secreted as proenzymes and require extracellular activation.
 They can be activated in vitro by many mechanisms including organomercurials, chaotropic agents, and other proteases.

 Inhibitors

 The MMPs are inhibited by specific endogenous tissue inhibitor of metalloproteinases (TIMPs), which comprise a family of four protease inhibitors: TIMP-1, TIMP-2, TIMP-3, and TIMP-4.

+TIMPs are small proteins made of two parts that has N-terminal domain (this is the main inhibitory part) and a C-terminal domain.
+Besides stopping MMPs, TIMPs can also do other jobs, like binding directly to receptors on the cell surface for signalling.